Castle Rock (album)

 Castle Rock is an album recorded by American jazz saxophonist Johnny Hodges featuring performances recorded in 1951 and 1952 and released on the Norgran label.

 Reception

-The Allmusic site awarded the album 3 stars out of 5 and noted "Hodges was evidently trying to make somewhat of a break from his established sound with this recording, though the results are mixed.
+AllMusic awarded the album 3 stars out of 5 and noted "Hodges was evidently trying to make somewhat of a break from his established sound with this recording, though the results are mixed.
 It's still worth acquiring, though there are a number of better recordings available under Hodges' name".

 Track listing

 All compositions by Johnny Hodges, except as indicated.